suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 If the current Component is True, then this Directive applies to all Dependencies.

-When SUIT_Process_Dependency completes, it forwards the last status code that occurred in the Dependency.
+When suit-directive-process-dependency completes, it forwards the last status code that occurred in the Dependency;
+an Abort in a Dependency causes an Abort in the suit-directive-process-dependency of the Dependent.

 ### suit-condition-is-dependency {#suit-condition-is-dependency}